Islamic State battles insurgents as Syria army prepares assault

 His unit is one of several foreign-backed insurgent forces which find themselves fighting Islamic State on the ground, at the same time as they are bombed by Russian jets and are bracing for further ground attacks by the army and its foreign allies.

-"There are mobilisations by the regime in most parts of Aleppo, particularly in Bashkoy," he said, referring to another town north of Aleppo, which before Syria's civil war began in 2011 was the country's biggest city and a major commercial and industrial centre.
+"There are mobilizations by the regime in most parts of Aleppo, particularly in Bashkoy," he said, referring to another town north of Aleppo, which before Syria's civil war began in 2011 was the country's biggest city and a major commercial and industrial center.

 "There were advances (by Islamic State) at dawn but we were able to recover Ahras entirely.
 There are battles in Tel Jabin," said Ali, speaking to Reuters via an internet messaging system.